imsamad/imsamad/README.md

 - Depends on the project, can adapt quickly

-## 🌱 Current Learning Goals

-- Furthering my expertise in DevOps practices and tools
-- Exploring new programming paradigms and languages
-- Master Rust
-- Solve more DSA

 ### Some of my favorite projects

 - [Stock Exchange](https://github.com/imsamad/exchange) - Stock exchange project enabling users to place within sub-millisecond latency and provide constant live streaming of the order book and trades